vibe-with-wyn/green-roots/docs/SECURITY.md

 Green Roots implements multiple layers of security to protect user data and prevent common web vulnerabilities.
 The application follows industry-standard security practices while acknowledging areas for future improvement.

+Note on documentation:
+- Do not store or publish plaintext passwords (including demo/test accounts) inside the repository documentation.
+Share credentials out-of-band or set/reset them in the database for each deployment.

 ## Authentication & Authorization

 ### User Authentication